CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 In this task, you will use the custom connector you created to show the user’s current badge on the PrioritZ Ask canvas application.

-1. Navigate to Power Apps  maker portal using the below URL and make sure you are in your dev environment.
+1. Navigate to **Power Apps** maker portal using the below URL if not already open and make sure you are in your dev environment.
    ```
    https://make.powerapps.com
    ```